lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     Create a molecular simulation with two species of respective types 1 and 2.
-    Apply different potentials :math:`U1` and :math:`U2` on particles of types 1 and 2, respectively, so that particles of type 1 are excluded from the center of the box, while at the same time particles of type 2 are excluded from the rest of the box, as seen here:
+    Apply different potentials :math:`U1` and :math:`U2` on particles of types 1 and 2, respectively, so that particles of type 1 are excluded from the center of the box, while at the same time particles of type 2 are excluded from the rest of the box.

 .. figure:: ../figures/level3/free-energy-calculation/exercice2-light.png
     :alt: Particles of type 1 and 2 separated by two different potentials